titu1994/IDS-Course-Project/_posts/2018-03-30-weekly-report-8.md

 ### What I did

-- Finished manual reference datasets for 10 restaurants
+- Completed final integration of 40 restaurants and exported to CSV
-- Wrote scripts to extract 40 datasets from Yelp dataset that matches our criteria
+- Worked on Tensorflow.js for loading pre-trained Keras models to run on web
-- Worked on visualization using D3
+- Explored D3 graphs

 ### What I plan to do next week

-- Work on answering queries for final framework
+- Work on finalizing visualization decisions
-- Work on more viz
+- Lower inference time for predictive models

 ### Blocks or impediments to the plan for next week